History of slavery in Illinois: Slavery during statehood

 Slavecatchers from Missouri would travel to Illinois either to recapture escaped slaves, or kidnap free blacks for sale into slavery, particularly since Illinois' legislature tightened the Black Code to state that recaptured escaped slaves would have time added to their indentures.
 The following year a law barred blacks from being witnesses in court cases against whites, then two years later barred blacks from suing for their freedom.
 In Phoebe v Jay, Judge Samuel D. Lockwood, previously Coles' anti-convention and abolitionist ally, held that the 40-year indenture of Phoebe (entered into in 1814) could be transferred to Joseph Jay's heir, his son William Jay, arguing that the new state's Constitution superseded the anti-slavery provisions of the Northwest Ordinance.

-Despite these laws tolerating de facto slavery, in a series of legal decisions beginning with Cornelius v.
+Despite these laws tolerating de facto slavery, in a series of decisions beginning with Cornelius v.
 Cohen in 1825, the Illinois Supreme Court developed a jurisprudence to gradually emancipate the enslaved people of Illinois.
-In that first case, the justices decided that in order for a contract of servitude to be valid, both parties must be in agreement and sign it.
+In that first case, the justices decided that in order for a contract of servitude to be valid, both parties must agree to it and sign it.
 In Choisser v.
 Hargrave, the court decided that indentures would not be enforced unless they complied with all provisions of Illinois law, including that they be registered within 30 days of entering the state.
 In 1836, the court in Boon v.
-Juliet held that children of registered slaves brought into the state were free, and could themselves only be indentured until the age of 18 or 21 years (depending on their sex) according to the state's Constitution.
+Juliet held that children of registered slaves brought into the state were free and could themselves be indentured only until the age of 18 or 21 years (depending on their sex) according to the state's constitution.
 In Sarah v.
-Borders (1843), the court held that if any fraud occurred in the signing of an indenture contract, it was void.
+Borders (1843), the court held that, if any fraud occurred in the signing of an indenture contract, the contract was void.
 Finally, in the 1845 decision, Jarrot v.
 Jarrot, the court ended tolerance of slavery even for descendants of former French slaves, holding that descendants of slaves born after the 1787 Northwest Ordinance were born free.

 In one of the predecessors of the Dred Scott decision, Moore v.
 People, 55 U.S. 13 (1852), the Supreme Court of the United States upheld a conviction for harboring a fugitive slave from Missouri, as had the Illinois Supreme Court a few years earlier.
-Illinois residents participated in the underground railroad for fugitive slaves seeking freedom, with major routes beginning in the Mississippi River towns of Chester, Alton and Quincy, to Chicago, and lesser routes from Cairo to Springfield, Illinois or up the banks of the Wabash River.
+Illinois residents participated in the Underground Railroad for fugitive slaves seeking freedom, with major routes beginning in the Mississippi River towns of Chester, Alton and Quincy, to Chicago, and lesser routes from Cairo to Springfield, Illinois or up the banks of the Wabash River.